Aerobics Calories Burned Calculator: kg, lbs, Low Impact, Water, High Impact

 How many calories does aerobics burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 265 calories during 30 minutes of aerobics.
-This is based on a MET value of 7.3.
+A person weighing 160 lbs (73 kg) burns approximately 278 calories during 30 minutes of aerobics.
+This is based on a MET value of 7.3 for aerobic dance / general vigorous class.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of aerobics?

-The MET (Metabolic Equivalent of Task) value for aerobics is 7.3.
-This means aerobics burns 7.3 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for aerobics is 7.3, while the selected training style uses MET 7.3.
+This means aerobic dance / general vigorous class burns 7.3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is aerobics good for weight loss?

-Yes, aerobics is an effective exercise for weight loss.
-With a MET value of 7.3, it burns a significant number of calories per session.
-A 160-lb person burns about 530 calories per hour.
+Yes, aerobics can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7.3, a 160-lb person burns about 556 calories per hour.
 Combined with a balanced diet, regular aerobics can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during aerobics?

 Body weight significantly impacts calorie burn during aerobics.
-A 120-lb person burns about 199 calories in 30 minutes, while a 250-lb person burns approximately 414 calories in the same time.
+At the selected MET value of 7.3, a 120-lb person burns about 209 calories in 30 minutes, while a 250-lb person burns approximately 435 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does aerobics work?